stuh84/ccie-rs-notes/eigrp-shortnotes.md

 * IP Protocol 88
 * RTP for uni/m'cast delivery
 * Hello and hold times
-* Full updates on neighbour up
+* Full updates on neighbor up
 * Partial after
 * MD5 or SHA auth
 * Mask included in each route (VLSM/classless)